-- Each jurisdiction should create and maintain an up-to-date listing of all rules, codes and standards that apply to residential development applications, including how an application is deemed complete.
-This information should be made available online and in print. - Rules, fees and historic status should be locked at the date of application completeness. - Rules, fees and historic status should be locked at the date of application completeness which shall be defined as providing only the elements on the agencies written application material. - The jurisdiction should require no more than three de novo public hearings on a zoning-compliant residential application. - Building permits should expire if not used in 24 months, with flexibility to adapt to changing economic conditions and other extenuating circumstances. - Jurisdictions should apply the Housing Accountability Act's standards for project consistency and remedies
+- Each jurisdiction should create and maintain an up-to-date listing of all rules, codes and standards that apply to residential development applications.
+This information should be made available online and in print. - Rules, fees and historic status should be locked at the date of application completeness which shall be defined as providing only the elements on the agencies written application material. - The jurisdiction should require no more than three de novo public hearings on a zoning-compliant residential application. - Building permits should expire if not used in 24 months, with flexibility to adapt to changing economic conditions and other extenuating circumstances. - Jurisdictions should apply the Housing Accountability Act's standards for project consistency and remedies